Are you thinking of moving to Scotland?

 Packed with street art, stylish bars, and an excellent live music scene, Glasgow has escaped its reputation as an old town.

-If you are moving to Scotland from within the UK, you will be happy to know unpredictable weather remains the norm!
+If you are moving to Scotland from within the UK, you will be happy to know unpredictable weather is the norm!

 However, don’t be fooled into thinking Scottish weather is the same as the rest of the UK.